AviatrixSystems/Docs/HowTos/rbac_faq.rst

 .. meta::
-  :description: Role Based Access Control
+  :description: Role-Based Access Control
   :keywords: account, aviatrix, AWS IAM role, Azure API credentials, Google credentials, RBAC

 =================================
-Role Based Access Control FAQ
+Role-Based Access Control FAQ
 =================================

-What is Aviatrix Role Based Access Control (RBAC)?
+What is Aviatrix Role-Based Access Control (RBAC)?
 ----------------------------------------------------------

 The Aviatrix Controller is a multi-cloud and multi-tenant enterprise platform.
 As such, the Aviatrix Controller manages multiple cloud accounts by requiring access by multiple